caglartoklu/cookiecutter-pypippackage/README.md

 If you want a specific editor, you can check [ReText](https://github.com/retext-project/retext).
 If you need an online editor without any installation and configuration, you can use [rsted](https://github.com/anru/rsted).

 ### I don't like this package, it is too simple/complex/good/bad/ugly for me.
-Are there any alternatives for Python packages?
+Are there any alternatives for Python packages ?

 There is [cookiecutter-pypackage](https://github.com/audreyr/cookiecutter#cookiecutter-specials)
 which is maintained by Cookiecutter team.
 And [some others](https://github.com/audreyr/cookiecutter#python) too.

+### Which fields I need to fill to create a package from scratch ?

+Just a few.
+Take a look at [cookiecutter.json](cookiecutter.json).

 # Checklist after Creating the Package